MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 **Scanner cycle finished.**

-This event is logged when the scanner is configured to run continuously rather than one time, and the scanner has finished scanning the data repositories that you specified.
-A new cycle starts automatically.
+This event is logged when the scanner has finished its one-time scan since the server started, or the scanner has finished a cycle for a continuous schedule.

 ----